Dee-McG/Motorbike-Event-Finder/TESTING.md

 FIX - This issue was caused by the event modals all having the same ID.
 This was resolved by updating the modal IDs to contain the event ID to make them unique.
 This was restested and is now working as expected.

+Issue #6:
+> TC012 - Step 5: Location search is also bringing back results when date or event type are searched.

+FIX - This issue was resolved by updating the code in the search function to specify field values instead of a text field on the whole index.

 ***
 ## Issues and Resolutions to issues found during development testing
 Issue #1: